saiyamrajput/100-Days-Of-Python/Day 35/README.md

 - The notification will come by via email.
 - You will need to enter you own longitude, latitude and API key to run the code.
-- You will also need to enter your own email address and the added app password provided by the respective gmail service in "my_email" and "my_password" parameters and recipients email id in "to_addrs" parameter.
+- You will also need to enter your own email address and the added app password provided by the respective gmail service in "my_email" and "my_password" parameters and recipients email id in "msg['To']" parameter.

 # Note (Generate API Key)